Army of Galicia: Battle of Espinosa

-Having successfully managed, with the help of the Royal Navy, to reach Santander with 9,000 men, of the 15,000-strong Division of the North stationed in Denmark, Romana was given command of the Army of Galicia on 11 November 1808.
+Having successfully managed, with the help of the Royal Navy, to reach Santander with 9,000 men, of the 15,000-strong Division of the North stationed in Denmark, La Romana was given command of the Army of Galicia on 11 November 1808.

 However, that same day, still effectively under Blake, the Army of Galicia was severely beaten at Espinosa de los Monteros, 100 km away in the Cantabrian Mountains, where Blake had chosen to make another stand on 10 November.
 Victor, trying to avenge himself for his earlier humiliations at the hands of Blake, spent the day recklessly flinging his divisions against the Spanish troops without success.
 The next day, however, a well-coordinated French attack shattered Blake's centre and routed his army.

 Blake lost 3,000 men in the battle, and many thousands more were dispersed in the confusion of retreat.
 Knowing his Army of Galicia to be irreparably shattered, Blake marched west into the hills, outdistancing his pursuers, under Soult, and managing to carry out important rearguard actions to help General Moore's retreat to Corunna.

 Blake reached Léon on 23 November with only 10,000 men and command was then passed to General La Romana, who took command of the new Ejército de la Izquierda on 26 November.
 The following year, in July 1809, this army would also incorporate the Asturian regiments under Francisco Ballesteros.

 Battle of Villafranca (17 March 1809)

-On 17 March 1809, De la Romana’s troops defeated the French at the Battle of Villafranca, a garrison at Villafranca del Bierzo.
+On 17 March 1809, La Romana's troops defeated the French garrison at Villafranca del Bierzo.

-Following the defeat of Marshall Ney at the Battle of Puente Sanpayo (7–9 June 1809), Marshal Soult abandoned his attempts to re-establish French rule in Galicia, and when Soult moved against the British on the Portuguese frontier, Romana was able to drive the French from Asturias as well.
+Following the defeat of Marshall Ney at the Battle of Puente Sanpayo (7–9 June 1809), Marshal Soult abandoned his attempts to re-establish French rule in Galicia, and when Soult moved against the British on the Portuguese frontier, La Romana was able to drive the French from Asturias as well.

 Battle of San Marcial

-At the Battle of San Marcial (31 August 1813), the IV Ejército (IV Army), also known as the Army of Galicia, and under the orders of General Manuel Freire de Andrade, defeated Marshal Soult in what would be his last major offensive against the allied forces led by Wellington.
+At San Marcial (31 August 1813), the IV Ejército (IV Army), also known as the Army of Galicia, and under the orders of General Manuel Freire de Andrade, defeated Marshal Soult in what would be his last major offensive against the allied forces led by Wellington.
 Freire, promoted to general, had succeeded Castaños, who had been called to the Cortes, at the beginning of August 1813.